Table of Contents

 Frederick County Real Estate Market Update

-As a brokerage with agents all over the state, we saw incJaurease sales volume, and low inventory throughout Maryland..
-The overall number of homes on the market has remained low for the entire year. *See Maryland market statistics below.
+Being affiliated with a brokerage with agents all over the state, I’m hearing about increases in sales volume, and low inventory throughout Maryland.
+The overall number of homes on the market has been very low, but thankfully, we’re starting to see that change. *See Maryland market statistics below.

-Here is a snapshot of Frederick County’s real estate market trends for January 2021, and a projection of what we can look forward to in spring, although we feel like the spring market is here.
+Here is a snapshot of Frederick County’s real estate market trends for August 2021, and a projection of what we can look forward to the rest of the summer.

 Up, Up and … everything’s up…

-The Median Home Sales Price: $372,000, up 22% from last January.
-We’ve seen an increase in both townhouse sales and single-family sales.
+The Median Home Sales Price: $423,000, up 18% from last August.
+We’ve seen an increase in both townhouse sales and single-family sales prices.

-- A total of 376 homes sold, up 27% from last year!
-92 of these were new construction homes.
+- Altogether 615 homes sold, down 21% from last year!
+78 of these were new construction homes.

-A high demand combined with a very low inventory…slightly more than 260 homes were on the market on an average day in January.
+A high demand combined with a very low inventory…slightly more than 444 homes were on the market on an average day in August, 7% less than last August, but….this was higher than the previous month (371).
+It’s good to see the inventory increase.

-**As of today, February 13, there are currently 305 homes listed for sale in Frederick County.
-The breakdown is 161 existing homes, and 144 new construction homes.
+**As of today, September 20, there are currently 509 homes listed for sale or coming soon in Frederick County.
+The breakdown is 361 existing homes, and 148 new construction homes.
+This is an improvement!

 Detailed Market Statistics for Frederick County

-Average Days on Market (DOM) the time it takes to get a home under contract: 17 days, 66% shorter than last year at this time . .. much less than the 5 year January average of 47 days.
+Average Days on Market (DOM) the time it takes to get a home under contract is: 11 DAYS (compared to 15 days in July), 56% shorter than last year at this time . .. much less than the 5 year ay average of 33 days.

 Tight inventory, homes selling fast!